 Stein Eriksen was born in Oslo, Norway.
 His skiing career began in his youth when his parents manufactured and sold Eriksen brand skis in Norway.
 This early start contributed to his love of the sport and affinity for racing.

-Stein moved to the United States in 1954 and began a career as ski instructor, ski school director and director of skiing at several ski areas throughout the country.
-He had a significant and lasting influence on ski instruction in the USA, as well as around the world, thanks in large part to his graceful, elegant style.
+Stein moved to the United States in 1954 and began a career as a ski instructor, Ski School Director and Director of Skiing at several ski areas throughout the country.
+He had a significant and lasting influence on ski instruction in the U.S., as well as around the world, thanks in large part to his graceful, elegant style.

-Stein was inducted into the US National Ski and Snowboard Hall of Fame in 1982, and was awarded an honorary LIFETIME MEMBERSHIP in PSIA-I. His Majesty, the King of Norway awarded Stein the Knight First Class Honor in 1997.
+Stein was inducted into the U.S. National Ski and Snowboard Hall of Fame in 1982, and was awarded a National Lifetime Membership in the Professional Ski Intructors of America-Intermountain Division (PSIA-I).
+His Majesty, the King of Norway, awarded Stein the Knight First Class Honor in 1997.
 He also received the Ski Pioneers Award from the Intermountain Ski Areas Association in 1988.
-In 2001, Stein received the Quinney Award presented by the University of Utah Marriott Library Ski Archives and was inducted into the Intermountain Ski Hall of Fame in 2003.
+In 2001, Stein received the Quinney Award presented by the University of Utah's J. Willard Marriott Library Ski Archives and was inducted into the Intermountain Ski Hall of Fame in 2003.
 In 2007, he was presented the Spirit of Skiing Award by the New England Ski Museum, and in 2012, Stein became an honorary member of Ski Club Albert Austria, the largest ski club in Europe.